cvedovini/wp-linkedin/readme.txt

 == Changelog ==

 = Version 2.1.1 =
+- Changes for WordPress 4.3
 - Fixing labels for Client ID and Client Secret in settings page
+- Updating pot file and French translations

 = Version 2.1 =